Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 2. If you would like to change the mm.c code and do debugging using gdb

-    - Instead of following the above commands, build an optimized excutable file for the driver program.
-Type "make debug" into the command line
+    - Instead of following the above commands, build an optimized excutable file for the driver program by typing "make debug" into the command line.

-    - Then start running the driver program with GDB using the command "gdb ./mdriver"
+    - Then start running the driver program with GDB using the command "gdb ./mdriver" .

     - Continue debugging based on your own knowledge of GDB commands.
 I cannot anticipate how this program will be used by other people.

 <br/>

 The above commands should remain the same regardless of which of the 3 allocator implementations you are testing.
 To ensure smooth testing of the 3 mm.c files, do not reorganise any of the files or folders.

-If the malloc and free routines are incorrectly implemented and contain bugs, the driver program will crash and print a segmentation fault error message or get stuck in the process of running and never print the performance index.
+If the malloc and free routines of any of the 3 implementations of allocators are incorrectly implemented and contain bugs, when the driver program is run in the same directory where the mm.c file is found, the program will crash and print a segmentation fault error message or get stuck in the process of running and never print the performance index.